RodolfoAAPR/RodolfoAAPR/README.md

 - 👋 Hi, I’m Rodolfo Alves
-- 👀 I’m interested in making new friends and founding a job!
+- 👀 I'm interested in finding my first experience!
 - 🌱 I’m currently learning .NET
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on a great company!
 - 📫 How to reach me in www.linkedin.com/in/rodolfoaapr
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I had two traumatic brain injuries when I was a child!